abcxyz/abc-updater/README.md

 }
 ```

-Server will look up the relevant `metrics.json` file when fielding a request.
+Server will look up all `metrics.json` files periodically.
+A `manifest.json`
-The results of this lookup will be cached (including 404).

-TBD: How to avoid DOS from lookups of arbitrary application names.
-This could
-cause expensive lookups, as well as overfill the cache.

-TBD: Is there an easy way to get a mainifest of all apps from the update server?
+file tells the server the list of apps to look up.